pwmarcz/zeus/README.md

 ## Python packages

-We use [pipenv](https://docs.pipenv.org/) to manage dependencies:
+We use [pip-tools](https://github.com/jazzband/pip-tools) to manage dependencies:

-- `Pipfile` - contains a list of direct dependencies, with version specifiers
+- `requirements.in` - contains a list of direct dependencies, with version specifiers if necessary
-- `Pipfile.lock` - auto-generated from `Pipfile`, all packages, all
+- `requirements.txt` - auto-generated from `requirements.in`, all packages, all
-  versions pinned together with their checksums
+  versions pinned

 In order to install a new package:

-- `pipenv install <package>`
+- add it to `requirements.in`
-- look into `Pipfile` to make sure the right package was added
+- run `pip-compile` to regenerate the list of packages (`requirements.txt`)
-- test the change and commit all files
+- run `pip-sync` to reinstall them